-Once the power constraint has been established, the attacker can proceed to estimate the multiple operating frequencies of the RO (and the associated power values that effectively leak the key).
-For this goal, we have taken each of our SCTs and performed custom simulations using Cadence Spectre.
+Once the power constraint has been established, the attacker can proceed to estimate the multiple operating frequencies of the RO (and their associated power values that effectively leak the key).
+For this goal, we have taken each of our SCTs and performed SPICE simulations.
 The oscillation frequency and power consumption of the ROs are reported in Table \ref{tab:ro_impl_res}, where each RO has been termed with a ``DXIY'' suffix, where X and Y represent the amount of delay and inverter cells, respectively.
 Notice how we do not differentiate density in the results reported in Table \ref{tab:ro_impl_res}: either the trojan fits or it does not.
-The SCT design is nearly agnostic to placement density; this is the reason why the table contains 4 entries instead of 8.
+The SCT design is nearly agnostic to placement density; this is the reason why the table contains four entries instead of eight.

-To help the reader better visualize the operation of the SCT, the illustration in Fig. \ref{fig:ro_example} displays how the SCT performs in terms of operating frequency of each leaking bit when using the AES\_LFHD target as an example.
+To help the reader better visualize the operation of the SCT, the illustration in Fig. \ref{fig:ro_example} displays a SPICE simulation of the SCT using the AES\_LFHD target as an example.
 The set of leaked keys in the image is \{00-01-10-11\}.
-The results for the RO are from a SPICE-level simulation, and the total power of the AES\_LFHD is estimated from physical synthesis.
+The results for the RO are from a SPICE-level simulation with parasitics, and the total power of the AES\_LFHD is estimated from physical synthesis.

 We also highlight an extreme case in the $RO_{D6I4}$ which targets the PST\_LF core.
 For instance, both PST high frequency versions, PST\_HFLD and PST\_HFHD, are 2.55 and 2.6 times larger than their low frequency counterparts, respectively.
 Here, the SCT alone represents about 10\% of the size of the PST\_LF core.
 Since area and leakage have a linear dependency, the SCT's leakage already is about 10\% of the target's leakage.
 Hence, the power constraint is violated.
 However, this extreme example assumes the entire IC consists of a single PST core.
 For a large system-on-chip containing multiple cores, the power budget for designing the SCT would be much more forgiving.